-Perhaps what concerned earliest Enlightenment writers was the sine qua non of religion, the term used to denote a first principle or essence constituting the very fundamental core of religion.
+Of much interest to the earliest Enlightenment writers was the so-called sine qua non of religion, the term used to denote a first principle or essence constituting the very fundamental core of religion.

 Scholars of religion and other prominent theorists (not always necessarily religious scholars but academics active in fields overlapping with religion, such as sociologists, philosophers, and anthropologists) have attempted to apply methodological attempts to isolate this first principle.
 They wished to distinguish the core elements of religion understood to be absolutely fundamental to it.
 This fundamental component was best articulated within the phrase “That without which the subject would not be what it is.”